monkstone/cf3ruby/README.md

 **context-free DSL for ruby-1.9 and CF3 syntax**

-Very much derived from [context-free.rb][] by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 1.9 syntax.
-Tested as working with the current and previous rubygems releases of ruby-processing (2.4.1 and 1.0.11).
+Very much derived from [context-free.rb][] by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 1.9 / 2.0 syntax.
+Tested as working with the current and much earlier rubygems releases of ruby-processing (2.4.2 and 1.0.11).
 [version]:https://github.com/monkstone/ruby-processing/releases/
 ## Installation

-To use this library you need install jruby (preferably jruby-1.7.9+), you will also need [ruby-processing][] to be installed (minimum version 1.0.11, preferred version 2.4.1).
+To use this library you need install jruby (preferably jruby-1.7.9+), you will also need [ruby-processing][] to be installed (minimum version 1.0.11, preferred version 2.4.2).
 There are three ways you can install this library:-

 ***rake test and gem install***